CameronG7/employeeData_mySQL/README.md

 ## Usage

-Once installed, open the project directory in your terminal and run npm i in the command line.
+Once installed, use the SQL code provided in the db folder and a SQL interface of your choice to create and seed the database.  open the project directory in your terminal run ```touch .env``` open this file and populate it with DB_USER, DB_PASSWORD, and DB_NAME.
+Then fill in your SQL name and password and the name of the database.
+In the terminal run ```npm i```.
 This will install any dependancies needed.
-Then run  node index.js and answer the questions.
-The READMe will be generated in the the directory.
+Then run  ```node index.js``` and the app is ready to go!

 ## Credits